Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 ## Combine arrays

-Let's say you have two arrays that you want to merge into one, this happens quite often and we could use the `concat` method.
+Let's say you have two arrays that you want to merge into one, this happens quite often, and we could use the `concat` method.
-The spread operator just makes this way easier as you can see below.
+The spread operator makes this way easier, as you can see below.

 ```js
 const arr1 = [1, 2, 3];